Discovery Bible Study

 This creates a basis for worship and praise, and for leaning on one another as a community.

 The passage could be as short as a few verses, or as long as a story that covers several chapters.
-It is important to make sure everyone has a Bible, so bring a few extra in case.
+It is important to make sure everyone has a Bible, (so maybe bring a spare one with you) or a mobile device.

-• First, ask one student to read the passage aloud.
+• First, ask one person to read the passage aloud.

-• Next, have another student read the passage aloud while the other students listen with Bibles closed.
+• Next, have a different person read the passage aloud while the others listen with Bibles closed.

-• Last, have another student retell the story in their own words.
+• Last, have a person re-tell the story in their own words.

 After the retelling, ask the group if anyone has anything to add to the retelling, or if anyone saw something different in the passage.